Product OS··15 min read

 • Support ticket deflection of 40–60% is consistently achievable with well-structured self-service troubleshooting — translating directly to call centre cost reduction.

-• Product return rates drop by 20–35% when customers who experience setup friction have immediate access to guided resolution rather than calling support or boxing the product up.
+• Product return rates drop by 20–35% when customers who hit setup friction have immediate access to guided resolution rather than calling support or boxing the product up.

-These numbers don't require exotic technology.
-They require a product experience that actually exists and actually works.
-An Experience Designer is the tool that makes creating that experience fast, scalable, and sustainable — without hiring a development team.
+These results do not require exotic technology.
+They require a product experience that actually exists and works as designed.
+An Experience Designer is the tool that makes building that experience fast, scalable, and sustainable — without a development team, and without compromising on consistency or compliance across a large SKU portfolio.

 What This Means for Your Team

-This isn't just efficiency — it's a shift in ownership.
-The teams who understand the product and the customer best are now the ones building the experience, with the platform providing the structure and guardrails that keep quality high at scale.
+This is not just an efficiency gain — it is a shift in ownership.
+The teams who understand the product and the customer best become the ones building the experience.
+The platform provides the structure and guardrails that keep quality high at scale, while preserving the autonomy of each contributing team.
+Developers are freed from routine content maintenance.
+Compliance teams retain approval authority over regulated content.
+Brand teams have one shared library to manage rather than hundreds of individual pages to audit and update manually.

 Start Building Product Experiences That Work

 Every product you manufacture deserves a digital experience that matches its physical quality.
-An Experience Designer gives your team the tools to build it — without code, without long development cycles, and without compromising on consistency or compliance.
+An Experience Designer gives your team the tools to build it — without code, without long development cycles, and without compromising on consistency or compliance across every SKU in your portfolio.

 BrandedMark's Experience Designer is the no-code visual builder at the heart of the Product OS.
-It comes pre-built with the 12 experience areas, shared component libraries, conditional logic, versioning, and approval workflows — everything you need to go from zero digital presence to a full product experience portfolio, at any scale.
+It comes pre-built with the 12 experience areas, shared component libraries, conditional Show/When logic, full version history, and approval workflows.
+That is everything needed to go from zero digital presence to a complete product experience portfolio at any scale — without hiring developers or running a multi-quarter engineering project.

-If your products currently ship with a paper manual and a phone number, there's a better way.
+If your products currently ship with a paper manual and a phone number, there is a measurably better way to serve customers after the sale.
 See how BrandedMark's connected product platform works — and what a full product experience looks like from the customer's perspective.

 FAQ: Connected Product Experience Designer